Live long and illuminate

 Providing added safety to installers, the AreaMax is galvanically isolated from the power line by our propriety Class II driver.

 Heat is detrimental to the performance of LEDs.
 This is where over two decades of thermal management experience really pays off.
 The solution is complex and never out of the box.
-For the AreaMax it involves the careful selection of thermally conductive materials combined with a housing design that draws heat away from the LEDs.
-Thermal management protection circuity controls current levels to the LEDs based on temperature safeguarding against extremes.
-Many of these same field tested precautions are used in the OmniMax.
-With the addition of a high-end fan (the same used by BMW and Lexus) the OmniMax is suitable for enclosed luminaires.
+For the AreaMax, it involves the careful selection of thermally conductive materials combined with a housing design that draws heat away from the LEDs.
+Thermal management protection in the driver safeguards against extremes.
+Many of these same field-tested precautions are used in the OmniMax.
+With the addition of a high-end fan (the same used by BMW and Lexus), the OmniMax is suitable for enclosed luminaires.

 It’s about more than being lightweight and durable.
 A housing design effects important issues like thermal management and EPA.
 The Effective Projected Area (EPA) of a luminaire is the measurement of drag coefficient (or wind resistance) and used in the lighting industry to determine the amount of force a luminaire will apply to the mounting hardware and pole at a given wind velocity.
 The AreaMax weighs less than 8lbs and has an EPA under 0.5 sq. ft.